Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Rationale

 To address this gap, we abstract real-world scenarios into a domain-agnostic spatial target selection task, defined by the following core attributes derived from the literature:

-\begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Space - Large-scale Indoor Environment}: These tasks often take place in physical spaces larger than the immediate space around a person (e.g., buildings or open areas)~\cite{Giuliano2013IndoorLS, Guerrieri2006RFIDassistedIL}.
+\begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Space - Large-scale Indoor Environment}: These tasks often take place in physical spaces larger than the immediate space around a person \carton{such as} buildings or open areas~\cite{Giuliano2013IndoorLS, Guerrieri2006RFIDassistedIL}.
 Tversky~\cite{Barbara2003StructureOfMentalSpace} characterize such spaces as \emph{space of navigation}.
 In this study, we focus on indoor building environments, given their prevalence across numerous application domains.

-\item \textbf{Time - Sensitive}: Many high-stakes spatial tasks impose stringent time constraints, requiring users to make optimal decision as soon as possible~\cite{ nydegger2011post}.
-In this study, we focus on time pressure scenarios which particularly benefit from decision support systems.
+\item \textbf{Time - Sensitive}: Many high-stakes spatial tasks impose stringent time constraints, requiring users to make optimal decision as soon as possible~\cite{nydegger2011post}.
+In this study, we focus on time-pressure scenarios that particularly benefit from decision support systems.